Complying with Data Handling Requirements in Cloud Storage Systems: Discussion and Conclusion

 \name{}'s design is built upon a transparent indirection layer, which effectively handles compliance with \dhrs{}.
 This design decision limits our solution in three ways.
 First, the overall achievable load balance depends on how well the nodes' capabilities to fulfill certain \dhrs{} matches the actual \dhrs{} requested by the clients.
 However, for a given scenario, \name{} is able to achieve nearly optimal load balance as shown in Figure~\ref{fig:load-balancing-fitness}.
 Second, indirection introduces an overhead of 0.5 round-trip times for reads, updates, and deletes.
 Further reducing this overhead is only possible by encoding some \dhrs{} in the key used for accessing data \cite{henze_cloud-data-handling_2013}, but this requires everyone accessing the data to be in possession of the \dhrs{}, which is unlikely.
 A fundamental improvement could be achieved by replicating all relay information to all nodes of the cluster, but this is viable only for small cloud storage systems and does not offer scalability.
 We argue that indirection can likely not be avoided, but still pose this as an open research question.
-Third, the indirection layer realizes functionality to support \dhrs{} within the cloud storage system.
-Thus, the question arises how clients can be assured that an operator indeed enforces their \dhrs{}.
-This has been widely studied \cite{peterson_data-sovereignty_2011,agrawal_auditing_2004,deoliveira_monitoring_2013,massonet_monitoring_2011} and the proposed approaches such as audit logging, information flow control, and provable data possession can also be applied to \name{} (cf.\ Section~\ref{sec:related-work}).
+Third, the question arises how clients can be assured that an operator indeed enforces their \dhrs{} and no errors in the specification of \dhrs{} have occurred.
+This has been widely studied \cite{peterson_data-sovereignty_2011,agrawal_auditing_2004,deoliveira_monitoring_2013,massonet_monitoring_2011} and the proposed approaches such as audit logging, information flow control, and provable data possession can also be applied to \name{}.

 While we limit our approach for providing data compliance in cloud storage to key-value based storage systems, the key-value paradigm is also general enough to provide a practical starting point for storage systems that are based on different paradigms.
 Additionally, the design of \name{} is flexible enough to extend (with some more work) to other storage systems.
 For example, Google's globally distributed database Spanner (rather a multi-version database than a key-value store) allows applications to influence data locality (to increase performance) by carefully choosing keys \cite{corbett_spanner_2012}. \name{} could be applied to Spanner by modifying Spanner's approach of directory-bucketed key-value mappings.
 Likewise, \name{} could realize data compliance for distributed main memory databases, e.g., VoltDB, where tables of data are partitioned horizontally into shards \cite{stonebraker_voltdb_2013}.
 Here, the decision on how to distribute shards over the nodes in the cluster could be taken with \dhrs{} in mind.
 Similar adaptations could be performed for commercial products, such as Clustrix \cite{clustrix}, that separate data into slices.